 Text copied to clipboard!

-• Can you describe your experience with pediatric hearing assessments and which techniques you find most effective?
+• Can you describe your experience working with children and their families?

-• What strategies do you use to engage children during audiological evaluations?
+• What strategies do you use to make children feel comfortable during assessments?

-• Describe a challenging case you have managed and how you approached it.
+• Can you provide an example of a challenging case and how you handled it?

-• What is your approach to counseling families about their child's hearing loss and the available communication options?
+• What is your approach to counseling families about hearing health and treatment options?

-• How do you ensure confidentiality and sensitivity when handling patient records and information?
+• How do you ensure accurate and detailed patient records?